Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-An additional tool is the U.S. Department of Commerce’s FTA tariff tool.
+An additional tool is the U.S. Department of Commerce’s FTA tariff tool, which will provide the duty rate for a product qualifying under the TPA.
 You will need to know the first six digits of the Harmonized System code to search using this tool.

 Although the implementation of the Unified Portal for Foreign Trade (VUCE) has significantly streamlined the paperwork process for imports and exports, Colombia’s bureaucracy still constitutes a barrier to trade for both local and foreign companies.
 Pilferage in customs warehouses and robberies of trucks persists, but cases have decreased dramatically.

 Colombian customs can detain shipments indefinitely because of improper tariff schedule classification, incorrect address, or even simple typing errors.
 When mistakes are made by the exporter or importer, the goods may be refused entry into Colombia and be returned at considerable expense to the exporter or importer.
 Colombian customs statutes provide for significant fines and penalties for light infringement of procedures and errors in freight forwarding documents by customs agencies (Agencias Aduaneras).
 U.S. freight forwarders and intermediaries are subject to the same sanctions and penalties as Colombia’s agents and brokers.